MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

     </details>

-### Update your app manifest
+### Add a content page to the personal tab

-To add a personal tab to this application, create a content page, and update existing files
+Create a content page and update the existing files of the personal tab application

-1. In your code editor, create a new **personal.html** file with the following markup:
+1. Create a new **personal.html** file in your Visual Studio Code with the following markup:

     ```html
     <!DOCTYPE html>